ganeti/ganeti/doc/admin.rst

 Since the process involves copying all data from the working node to the target node, it will take a while, depending on the instance's disk size, node I/O system and network speed.
-But it is (baring any network interruption) completely transparent for the instance.
+But it is (barring any network interruption) completely transparent for the instance.

 Re-creating disks for non-redundant instances